-This vintage tulip table makeover has taken me since 2010 to accomplish.
+This mid-century tulip table makeover has taken me since 2010 to accomplish.
 That’s when I scored a tulip table base at a yard sale for $5.00.
 I know that at least a few of my wonderful readers have been with me since the beginning – did you ever think I’d finally get around to giving this tulip table a makeover?
 No, me neither… But here it is!
 And I’ve been so excited to show you this mid-century tulip table makeover – I hope it was worth the wait 😉

-In the process of tackling her budget-friendly kitchen makeover, Mom jettisoned the table that was in there.
-My parents live in a small, post-war home with no dining room and a small eat in kitchen, which drove my Mom nuts because when there were people sitting at the rather large, square table, she couldn’t open the stove, the fridge, or even leave the kitchen very easily.
-Finally following my advice, she moved the dining room table to the living room.
-Eventually a bedroom on the main floor (which is currently occupied) will become the official dining room – we already bought an insanely gorgeous brushed gold light fixture in preparation.
-Even though Mom had decided by this point that she wanted the kitchen 100% table-free, I thought that a smaller table and smaller scale chairs would afford us a nice spot to have a cup of tea when I visit, without using as much floor space and disrupting the flow, so I rooted around in her garage until I found the old tulip table base and forcibly made her use it in the kitchen.
+In the process of tackling her budget-friendly kitchen makeover, Mom jettisoned the dining table that was in there.
+My parents live in a small, post-war home with no dining room and a small eat in kitchen, which drove my Mom nuts because when there were people sitting at the rather large, square dining table, she couldn’t open the stove, the fridge, or even leave the kitchen very easily.
+Finally following my advice, she moved the dining room table from the eat in kitchen to the rather spacious living room.
+Even though Mom had decided by this point that she wanted the kitchen 100% table-free, I thought that a smaller table with smaller scale chairs would afford us a nice spot to have a cup of tea when I visit, without using as much floor space and disrupting the flow, so I rooted around in her garage until I found the old tulip table base and forcibly made her use it in the kitchen.

 Painting the Tulip Table Base:

-The first step in my mid-century tulip table makeover was to revive the metal base (the existing white finish was scratched and chipped and just really worn), I scrubbed it clean, gave it a light sand, removed any dust with a tack cloth and then applied many light coats of Rust-Oleum’s Universal Metallic in Pure Gold – the same paint I used for the typewriter table makeover awhile back.
+The first step in my mid-century tulip table makeover was to revive the metal base (the existing white finish was scratched and chipped and just really worn).
+I scrubbed it clean, gave it a light sand, removed any dust with a tack cloth and then applied many light coats of Rust-Oleum’s Universal Metallic in Pure Gold – the same paint I used for the typewriter table makeover awhile back.
 (This table is most definitely a knock-off tulip table – vintage, but still not a real Saarinen – so I didn’t feel guilty about re-painting it.)

 Finding a Replacement Tulip Table Top:

 Finding a replacement tulip table top was trickier – but it was a key part of this mid-century tulip table makeover.
 We could have made something from scratch (walnut!) but Mom’s not 100% committed to the table being there so, instead of spending the time and money, I just ordered a cheap pine table top online.
 I didn’t love the profile, though:

 I wanted the profile to look more like this.
 Not to worry!
 When Hubs and I went to my father-in-law’s for some wood chopping, I lugged along the table top and my father-in-law routed the edge with a 45-degree chamfer router bit.

-It was a bit tricky to do, because my father-in-law said it’s easier to just cut the edge with that angle in the first place, as opposed to shaving off a small amount after the fact, but he managed to change the profile:
+It was a bit tricky to do and my father-in-law said it’s easier to just cut the edge with that angle in the first place, as opposed to shaving off a small amount after the fact, but he managed to change the profile:

 Looking for an Inexpensive Tulip Table Replacement Top?